Fuka Kakimoto: Mixed martial arts and shoot boxing

 November 24, 2008, against fellow professional wrestler, seasoned mixed martial artist and reigning UKF Women's MMA Intercontinental Champion Mai Ichii.
 After a close three-round fight, which saw Ichii given a yellow card for punching Kakimoto during a clean break, one judge scored the match for Kakimoto, one for Ichii and the third scored it a draw, leading to a fourth sudden death round.
 Kakimoto dominated the final round over her exhausted opponent and won it on the cards of all three judges, earning an upset victory over Ichii.
 To coincide with her retirement from professional wrestling, Kakimoto also retired from shoot boxing, taking part in her final match on February 13, 2010, when she was defeated by Syuri via majority decision.

+As a trainer

+From its inception in 2010, Fuka acted as a trainer for World Wonder Ring Stardom.